JanRland/GUESSPY/README.md

 In the example folder is a short example on how to use the GUESSPy class.

 # Publications
-Please cite following publications if you use the results of this package:
+Please cite following publications if you use this repository:

    * [GUESS](https://academic.oup.com/bioinformatics/article/35/14/2458/5216311?login=true)
    * [The Virtual Doctor](TODO)